DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions.md

           args: "chrome tests"
 ```

+{% endraw %}

 This job contains a matrix strategy that duplicates it to run on Windows and Ubuntu virtual machines in three Node.js versions (`8`, `10`, and `12`).

 The [setup-node](https://github.com/actions/setup-node) action installs the Node.js version defined in the matrix.
-Then [checkout](https://github.com/actions/checkout) fetches the code and `testcafe-action` runs tests.
+Then, [checkout](https://github.com/actions/checkout) fetches the code and `testcafe-action` runs tests.